Who we are

-You need to complete Data Subject Access Request form which you can request by contacting us at [email protected], by post to Stephanie Fairbank, Director and Data Protection Representative, 42 Brook Street, London W1K 5DB or call Stephanie on 0207 129 1091.
+You need to complete Data Subject Access Request form which you can request by contacting us by sending an email to Stephanie Fairbank on [email protected] or call Stephanie Fairbank on 07595 821535.

 We will provide the information you request within 30 days, following receipt of the request and proof of identity.

 We will provide full access to all information concerning you.

 We act on requests and provide information free of charge.

 How can you correct or delete your information?

 If you believe that the information we have about you is incorrect, you are welcome to contact us so we can update it and ensure it is accurate.